Special Appeals Committee

 - What if the instructor has the most knowledge about the case?

 SAC, a committee of the Senate of the university, is an impartial adjudicative appeal body of last resort for students on academic matters.
-Its role is to judge whether the application of university regulations, policies or practices has worked undue hardship on any students who appeals.
+Its role is to judge whether the application of university regulations, policies or practices has worked undue hardship on any student who appeals.
 The committee has the authority to prescribe appropriate relief to a successful appellant.

 Students may appeal to the committee on academic matters once they have exhausted all other appeal processes.
 The most common routes to Special Appeals are following negative decisions by the Committee on Undergraduate Petitions (CUP) on a petition, from the Registrar’s Office on a formal grade appeal, or from the Dean of Arts & Science, Education or Nursing on a charge of academic dishonesty.

-Yes, appeals are to be filed with the Assistant University Secretary (Senate) within four weeks of receipt* of the previous ruling.
-Extensions need to be sought from the Assistant University Secretary (Senate) in advance of the deadline.
+Yes, appeals are to be filed with the Associate University Secretary (Senate) within four weeks of receipt* of the previous ruling.
+Extensions need to be sought from the Associate University Secretary (Senate) in advance of the deadline.
 The four week limit will otherwise generally be treated strictly.
 If a situation is time-sensitive, it is in the student’s interest to file an appeal much sooner than the deadline date.